carted/handling-variable-length-text-tf/README.md

 that can help us reduce compute waste.
 But we will also see how to use these pipelines to train text classification models for completeness.

-**Note**: One central them around our code is to be able to process text sequences in the following manner.
+**Note**: One central theme around our code is to be able to process text sequences in the following manner.
 Padding a batch of sequences with respect to the maximum sequence length of the batch instead of a fixed sequence length.

 ## Navigating the notebooks